Have you ever heard of the Toledo Mud Hens minor league baseball team? Ever wonder what a mud hen is? We’ve got an answer for you.

 The clowns of the bird world, on land pelicans are goofy looking with their large orange-red bills, waddle and over-sized feet.
 Most of the time it looks like they forgot to comb their feathers.
 But put them in the air, and they become graceful and even elegant as they glide along in search of food.

-Page Photo Credits Gray Squirrel - Chuck and Grace Bartlett, Black-billed Magpie - Chuck and Grace Bartlett, Barn Owlets - Kevin Keatley, White Pelican - Ingrid Taylar
+Page Photo Credits Gray Squirrel - Chuck and Grace Bartlett, American Coot - J. Michael Raby, Black-billed Magpie - Chuck and Grace Bartlett, Osprey & Fish - Andy Morffew, White Pelican - Ingrid Taylar